PebcakId10t/RBackupPs/README.md

 I created the first version of this a while back and tweaked it over the years and finally decided to share it in case someone else might find it helpful.

-There are probably bugs I don't know about but it works for my personal backups.
+There could be bugs I don't know about but it works for my personal backups.
 Enjoy.

 Thank you to the developers of [rclone](https://rclone.org) and